Create and manage territories to allow users to search for locations that are assigned to strict geographic areas.

 To begin configuration an International territory, first go to Settings>Territories.
 On the Manage Territories page, select Add Territory.
 You will be taken to the Edit Territory page.
 Type in "Sweden" for the name of the territory, and select "International" next to the Type option.
 Then, select Add.under the Countries heading.
 You will get an alphabetical listing of countries, the first page will show a list of countries starting with the letter A. At the top of the page, select the letter S. You will see this list:

 Simply select the country Sweden and hit Save at the bottom.
 Simple as that.

 Assign a Territory to a Location

-The last step in enabling territory searches is to assign individual locations to the territories.
-To assign locations, go to Manage Locations on the left navigation.
+You can also assign locations by editing existing locations.
+Go to Manage Locations on the left navigation.
 Find the location you need to assign to a location by searching for the location by using the advanced search option, which will let you search alphabetically, or by city/state etc. Once you have found the correct location, select it from the search results.
 Then click on the Territories tab on the top.
 Then select Edit.
 You will see the following screen: